Manistee Champs: Early teams

+1911 to 1913: Three Michigan State League championships

 In 1911, minor league baseball returned to Manistee, Michigan, with the team winning a championship.
-The Manistee Colts returned to play as members of the reformed six–team Class D level Michigan State League.
-The Manistee Colts and Boyne City Boosters franchises joined four returning 1910 Western Michigan League teams, the Cadillac Chiefs, Holland Wooden Shoes, Muskegon Reds and Traverse City Resorters in beginning Michigan State League play on May 23, 1911.
+The Manistee "Colts" returned to play as members of the reformed six–team Class D level Michigan State League.
+The Manistee Colts and Boyne City Boosters franchises were formed and joined four returning 1910 Western Michigan League teams, the Cadillac Chiefs, Holland Wooden Shoes, Muskegon Reds and Traverse City Resorters in beginning Michigan State League play on May 23, 1911.

-The Manistee Colts ended the 1911 Michigan State League season with the league championship.
-With a record of 74–45, the Colts ended the season just 0.5 game ahead of the 2nd place Cadillac Chiefs and Muskegon Reds, who had identical 73–45 records.
+In their first season of play, the Manistee Colts ended the 1911 Michigan State League season with the league championship.
+With a record of 74–45, the Colts ended the season just 0.5 game ahead of the second place Cadillac Chiefs and Muskegon Reds, who had identical 73–45 records.
 Managed by Ed R. Somerlott, Earl Zook and Connie Lewis, the Colts won the championship in the league, which did not have playoffs in 1911.
-Pitcher Ray Williams of Manistee led the league with 25 wins and 169 strikeouts.
+Pitcher Ray Williams of Manistee led the league with both 25 wins and 169 strikeouts.

-In 1912, Manistee won their second consecutive Michigan State League championship.
-The renamed Manistee "Champs" finished in 1st place with a record of 83–35.
-Playing under returning manager Connie Lewis, Manistee finished 4.5 games ahead of the 2nd place Traverse City Resorters in the six–team league final standings.
+Continuing league play in 1912, Manistee won their second consecutive Michigan State League championship after adopting a new nickname.
+The renamed Manistee "Champs" finished the season in first place in the final standings with a record of 83–35.
+Playing the season under returning manager Connie Lewis, Manistee ended the season 4.5 games ahead of the second place Traverse City Resorters in the six–team league final standings.
 Pitcher Omer Benn of Manistee led the league with 22 wins.

 Continuing Michigan State League play, the 1913 Manistee Champs won a third consecutive championship.
-With a final record of 73–47, the team placed 1st, playing again under the direction of manager Connie Lewis.
-Manistee finished 10.5 games ahead of the 2nd place Traverse City Resorters in the six–team league.
+With a final record of 73–47, the team placed first, playing again under the direction of manager Connie Lewis.
+Manistee finished 10.5 games ahead of the second place Traverse City Resorters in the six–team league.
 No playoffs were held in 1913.
 Grover Prough of Manistee led the league with 14 home runs, while teammate John Radloff led the Michigan State with both 18 wins and 235 strikeouts.